SinaS24/Luxury-Watch-Analysis/README.md

 * **Platinum is the most expensive case material**, with an average price of $117,271.
 * **Gold remains the dominant luxury material**, with rose gold commanding the highest price ($58,066 average).
 * **Carbon, Tantalum, and Palladium offer high-end alternatives**, often used in specialty timepieces.
-* **Ceramic, Aluminum, and Titanium provide more affordable luxury options**, balancing durability and cost.
+* **Ceramic, Aluminium, and Titanium provide more affordable luxury options**, balancing durability and cost.

 | Case Material | Avg Price (USD)  | Min Price (USD) | Max Price (USD)  |
 |--------------|------------|------------|------------|